 Yes and no. The nervous system is what makes your nipples sensitive, he explains, so it doesn’t really make them more sensitive, but it does make them stick out more and makes you more aware of them, so for some, this is more than enough to make a noticeable difference.
 Of course, many people do report they are significantly more sensitive after, so this answer isn’t so black and white.

-Let’s talk about scarring.
+Let’s talk about scarring from piercings.
 What are the best and worst case scenarios?

 Once they’re healed, can you breastfeed?

 “This is my most common question — and the answer is yes,” Thompson says.
 It's true that it shouldn't impact your ability to breastfeed, but that’s not to say that a nipple piercing can’t cause complications.
 Again, there are risks and complications and scarring can happen.